grifft709/Cloud-Physical-Network-Configuration/README.md

 ![Network Diagram](https://github.com/grifft709/Cloud-Physical-Nertwork-Configuration/blob/main/Diagrams/cloud_network_diagram.jpg)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the playbook file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the ploybook file may be used to install only certain pieces of the network, such as Filebeat.

 [Filebeat](../Ansible/filebeat-playbook.yml)